-However, the body of work resulting from this theoretical and methodological convergence on audience reception has been influential, stimulating and informative (Press, 2006; Schroder, Drotner, Kline, & Murray, 2003).
-I suggest that the original agenda for audience research has been successful, as the field has moved on from key but problematic old arguments, and cannot return to them.
+However, the body of work resulting from this theoretical and methodological convergence on audience reception has been influential, stimulating and informative (Press, 2006; Schroder, Drotner, Kline, & Murray, 2003), I suggest that the original agenda for audience research has been successful, as the field has moved on from key but problematic old arguments, and cannot return to them.
 These arguments, challenged by audience reception research, include the semiotics of fixed and given textual meanings, the assertion of linear, causal effects on passive audience (and the simplified accounts of the audience in both uses and gratifications and cultural imperialism theories), and the notions of the homogenous, mass 'audience'.
 Research has clearly shown that audiences are plural in their decodings, that their cultural context matters and that they cannot be presumed to agree with textual analysis of television programmes.
-Given that many of these arguments were implicit across many approaches to mass communications, audience reception research has hitherto been devalued, marginalised and presumed about in both theory and policy within and beyond the field of mass communications.
+Given that many of these arguments were implicit across many approaches to mass communications, audience reception research has succeeded most importantly in making visible an audience which has hitherto been devalued, marginalised and presumed about in both theory and policy within and beyond the field of mass communications.